gatling/gatling/src/sphinx/http/http_protocol.rst

 Resource inferring
 ------------------

-Gatling allow to fetch resources in parallel in order to emulate the behaviour of a real web browser.
+Gatling can fetch resources in parallel in order to emulate the behaviour of a real web browser.

-At protocol level, you can use ``inferHtmlResources`` methods, so Gatling will automatically parse HTML to find embedded resources and load them asynchronously.
+At the protocol level, you can use ``inferHtmlResources`` methods, so Gatling will automatically parse HTML to find embedded resources and load them asynchronously.

 The supported resources are: